 Validation of Maize Translational N-regulatory network: The nature of the genes in the highly conserved N-regulatory network conserved between Maize and Arabidopsis was only possible to identify due to: i) Arabidopsis annotation, ii) Arabidopsis interactions, and iii) a comparison of correlation networks across Maize and Arabidopsis.
 This analysis enabled us to identify and help annotate a small network (42 genes) of N-regulated Maize genes, several of which are validated genes involved in N-regulation in Arabidopsis [3].
 This fairly small list of genes can now be the focus for translational studies between Arabidopsis and Maize.
-This contains several transcription factor hubs that (CCA1 and LHY) as hubs of a conserved N-regulatory network conserved between corn and Arabidopsis.
-These TFs were validated to be involved in the N-response, and uncovered the N-regulation of circadian control [3].
+This contains several transcription factor (CCA1 and LHY) hubs of an N-regulatory network conserved between corn and Arabidopsis.
+In a previous study, these TFs were validated to be involved the N-regulation of circadian control [3].
 In addition to these regulatory genes, genes involved in nitrogen uptake and reduction were also found in this conserved N-regulatory networks, including a Nitrate Transporter 1.5 and Nitrate reductase. [dennis thinks we should say if genes of unknown function are also found].
 These results show that comparative network analysis between Arabidopsis and Maize is beneficial for translational research to focus on conserved regulatory networks, and to help identify gene function and interactions in data poor crop genomes (Maize).
 By interpreting the Maize expression correlation network, in the context of the Arabidopsis multinetwork and expression data, we are able to identify the most important players of nitrogen regulation.
 That these conserved TFs and network modules are functional in regulating genes involved in Nitrogen assimilation has already been experimentally validated [3].
 Conserved networks are analogous to conserved sequences – the more distant the species, the less conservation one expects to find.
 However the conserved networks in these distantly related species are highly likely to have a function.

 IS THIS REDUNDANT TO ABOVE?
 A biological network is a representation of the molecular interactions that exist in the cell.
 Biological networks are highly responsive to signals from within the organism and from the environment.
 Thus, to best model the relevant Biological network, VirtualPlant allows the Biologists to create a network based on the conditions that they are interested in.
 The overlap between the Maize and the Arabidopsis Nitrogen networks may be small but the interactions represent conserved Nitrogen and circadian regulatory interactions, which is one of the questions the Maize experimental dataset was designed to discover.